 This is one of those classics that everyone seems to be familiar with it.
 Best part, as soon as I pulled out the book, my kiddos clapped!
 They were soooo excited!
 A few had already read it, but the majority had only seen the movie. (which is kinda nice, now we have a reference point to base the book off of! )

 To kick off our reading, I read the first three chapters out loud to my students.
-Let them get comfortable and lay on the carpet (which I NEVER let them do during instructional time) The love it!
-We did a lot of “discussing the book” when we were done reading.
-It was the day we had finished our last math FSA session and I didn’t want to do too much heavy lifting.
+Let them get comfortable and lie on the carpet (which I NEVER let them do during instructional time).
+They loved it!
+We did a lot of “discussing the book” after we finished reading.
+It was the day we had finished our last math FSA session, and I didn’t want to do too much heavy lifting.

 But the next day, it was time to jump in with both feet!